tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 title: Quick start
 ---

-This section helps you to get up and running with your first Camunda Cloud Cluster using `zbctl`, in only minutes!
+This section helps you get up and running in minutes with your first Camunda Cloud Cluster using `zbctl`!

-The steps to get started:
+These steps will get you started:

 1. Sign up for Camunda Cloud
 2. Install `zbctl`